JasonGoemaat/google-font-picker/doc/CircleCI.md

     && npm run build

 Also I'm adding some text to the home page so I can tell when it deployed...

+Ok, this time couldn't find 'ng', think it was stuck in the functions dirctory.
+So I changed the step to come back:

+    - run: cd functions && npm install && cd ..